Boreal Norge: History

 In spring of 2007, a major restructure of operations was done.
 First off, Helgelandske was merged into FFR, which was renamed Veolia Transport Nord AS.
 All operations from Nordtrafikk also ended up there, except the bus operations in Trysil.
 The Trysil operations and the Eastern Norway operations of FFR were moved to Veolia Transport Sør. Østerhus Buss was also merged into Veolia Transport Sør, but the name was still in use long after this.
 Gråkallbanen was kept as a single operation unit, but was renamed Veolia Transport Bane AS in June 2008.

 On 6 May 2011, Veolia Transport Norge was sold in a management buyout and renamed Boreal Transport Norge AS.
 The new owners were Transport Management AS (1.4%) (the management) and Cube Norge AS (98.6%), a subsidiary of Cube Communications Infrastructure S.C.A.
 (Cube Infrastructure Fund) of Luxembourg.

 On 1 January 2015, Boreal Travel AS took over the operations of intercity coach line Sør-Vestekspressen (NOR-WAY Bussekspress) from Setesdal Bilruter and the tourist coach department of their subsidiary Birkeland Busser.
 From the same date nearly all tourist coach operations were also transferred to Boreal Travel, and so was Boreal's part of the operation of intercity coach line Kystbussen (in cooperation with Tide Buss).
 On 1 July 2015 this also happened to Trysilekspressen, as from that date Boreal lost all their local traffic in the Trysil area.

+On 26 December 2024, a Boreal Norge bus carrying 58 people crashed near the Raftsund Bridge and partially plunged into an icy body of water called Åsvatnet, near Raftsundet on Austvågøya in Hadsel Municipality.
+Three people were killed, including a child and two adult women.
+Four passengers were seriously injured.
+The bus was removed from the water the next day.
+In the April after the accident, two civilians were given a "Lifesaver Award" (Livredderprisen) by the Hadsel emergency services for assisting the injured passengers.